 Water level fluctuations are minimal and shoreline vegetation is well developed.
 Therefore, traditional enhancement work using brush to concentrate fish for anglers is not needed reservoir wide.
 Some recent rebrushing work has been done to attract fish to the pier at I.C.
 King Park.
 Fifty-five smallmouth bass spawning benches were placed in the lower section of the reservoir in 1996.

-Information gathered from bass tournaments since 1993 (BITE) have shown that Fort Loudoun contains a good bass fishery and a very high number of big fish.
-Large bass are also collected in very good numbers in TWRA's electrofishing surveys and a higher percentage of “lunkers” are found in Fort Loudoun when compared to most other east Tennessee reservoirs.
+Fort Loudoun contains an excellent bass fishery and a very high number of big fish.
+Large bass are routinely collected in TWRA's electrofishing surveys and a higher percentage of “lunkers” are found in Fort Loudoun when compared to most other east Tennessee reservoirs.

 Anglers do not harvest many bass from the reservoir due to the health advisories and this is one reason for the good number of “lunkers” in the population.
 Bass fishing is expected to remain good for years to come because of the high release rate by anglers and the lake’s good oxygen and fertility levels.